WeldSecureDeveloper/WeldSecure-Demo/Static/docs/architecture-overview.md

 **Guardrails:**
 - Add new datasets in data/ and export them through window.AppData instead of hard-coding arrays inside features.
 - Extend stateServices when a new mutation is required.
-Keep method names declarative (wardPoints, 	oggleQuest, etc.).
+Keep method names declarative (awardPoints, 	oggleQuest, etc.).
 - Route every UI mutation through a `WeldServices` helper (via the `window.<service>` wrappers) instead of mutating `window.Weld.state` or `state.meta` directly.
 - Always persist through the window.Weld.state helpers so the "Reset demo data" button remains accurate.